Brill-Noether Generality of Binary Curves: Abstract

 \section{Abstract}

 We show that the space $G^r_{\underline d}(X)$ of linear series of certain multi-degree $\underline d=(d_1,d_2)$ (including the balanced ones) and rank $r$ on a general genus-$g$ binary curve $X$ has dimension $\rho_{g,r,d}=g-(r+1)(g-d+r)$ if nonempty, where $d=d_1+d_2$.
 This generalizes Theorem 24 of Caporaso's paper \cite{caporaso2010brill} from the case $r\leq 2$ to arbitrary rank, and shows that the space of Osserman-limit linear series on a general binary curve has the expected dimension, which was known for $r\leq 2$ (\cite[\S 7]{osserman2014dimension}).
 In addition, we show that the space $G^r_{\underline d}(X)$ is still of expected dimension after imposing certain ramification conditions with respect to a sequence of increasing effective divisors supported on two general points $P_i\in Z_i$, where $i=1,2$ and $Z_1,Z_2$ are the two components of $X$.
+Our result also has potential application to the lifting problem of divisors on graphs to divisors on algebraic curves.